H3yfinn/transport-modeling-guide/content/matching_official_energy_statistics/explanation.md

 Because we must match what an economy sends us as their energy use statistics, and we calculate energy use using a bottom up approach, we often have to balance out our input data to match the energy data.
 This is done using an optimisation process.

-Remember, the equation for enegry in road use is:
+The equation for energy in road transport is:

     Mileage * (1/Efficiency) * Stock = Energy use

 So we have to balance out the mileage, efficiency and stock factors to make their product equal the energy data.